openmanuscript/openmanuscript/specification_v1.md

 ```

 **AUTHOR.JSON File**
+Metadata description for an author or authors.
+The metadata is modeled after the
+information in the address schema at https://schema.org/address.
 The content of the value for each key is not examined for correctness - each is simply treated as a string.
 Each must follow proper `JSON` formats for strings.

 - **version** (required) the version of this specification the file follows.